The Shear-to-Cosmology Paradigm I. Hybrid Field-Level and Simulation-Based Framework for Weak Lensing Surveys: Methodology

-where $\hat{\theta}_i$ denotes the ground-truth cosmological parameters and $N_{\rm \theta}$ is the dimensionality of the target parameter space.
-The total loss $L_{\text{tot}}$ comprises an inference loss $L_{\rm inf}$, which penalizes the deviation between the predicted and ground-truth parameters, and a Kullback–Leibler (KL) divergence term $L_{\rm KL}$, which regularizes the latent posterior distribution by encouraging it to approximate a standard Gaussian.
-To balance these two parts, a weighting hyperparameter $\beta$ is introduced to control the contribution of the KL term, and is set to $0.01$ in our experiments.
-During the training of the neural network, the validation set is strictly excluded from all parameter updates.
+For instance, a regression-based objective using mean squared error (MSE) encourages the network to learn the conditional mean of the parameters, but does not guarantee that the learned representation is a sufficient statistic for non-Gaussian posteriors.
+By further introducing a regularization term, such as the Kullback-Leibler (KL) divergence, the latent representation can be constrained to approximate a prescribed prior distribution, thereby improving the structure and generalization of the latent space and mitigating overfitting to some extent.

+Motivated by this, the proposed FLI network is designed to directly model the posteriors of the cosmological parameters by predicting the means $\mu_i$, log-variances $\log \sigma_i^2$, and parameter samples $\theta_i$ obtained via the reparameterization trick.
+We then adopt a joint loss function that combines a mean squared error (MSE) term with a KL divergence term, defined as

+where $\hat{\theta}_i$ denotes the ground-truth cosmological parameters, and $N_{\theta}$ is the dimensionality of the target parameter space.

+During the training process, the validation set is strictly excluded from all parameter updates.
 It is used solely to monitor the loss and automatically adjust the learning rate when the validation loss plateaus or worsens.
 Consequently, the evolution of the validation loss provides a direct indication of the model’s performance and training progress.
 Notably, to evaluate both the shear-based and convergence-based datasets, we employed the same network architecture as mentioned in section~\ref{subsec: field-level inference}.